Add to your Claude Code skills

 {"id":"3","command":"shutdown"}

-Simple text-only usage still runs one-shot.
-If vector search is unavailable, hybrid/vector commands now fail loudly instead of silently dropping to text-only mode.
+[!NOTE] Vector search requires the embedder.
+If it's unavailable, hybrid/vector commands fail loudly instead of silently falling back to text-only mode.

 npx -y waxmcp@latest mcp install --scope user